BC44/Cross-Seed-AutoDL/README.md

 Requires [Jackett](https://github.com/Jackett/Jackett)

-Copy exact string that appears in the torznab feed URL in Jackett to use for the script
+Copy exact string for the tracker that appears in the torznab feed URL in Jackett to use for the script

 This script was created to be used in a Windows environment